cds-snc/covid-alert-portal/README.md

 ### External dependencies

 If you are running the app using Docker Compose and the included container, this dependency is already included.
-If you are running in a local virtual environment, you'll need to install cairo `brew install cairo`
+If you are running in a local virtual environment, you'll need to install cairo for PDF poster generation: `brew install cairo`

 ### Activating a virtualenv